jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    Displays the file system path of the file ending with :n:`@string`.
    Typically, :n:`@string` has a suffix such as ``.cmo`` or ``.vo`` or ``.v`` file, such as :n:`Nat.v`.

-      .. todo: also works for directory names such as "Data" (parent in dirpath of Nat.v) also "Data/Nat.v" works, but not a substring match
+      .. todo: also works for directory names such as "Data" (parent of Nat.v) also "Data/Nat.v" works, but not a substring match

 .. example:: Locate examples